-A preliminary interpretation of these results would be that the delta effect is stronger than the beta effect for a wider range of individuals in the labor force, because of its property of sweeping the distribution to the right towards normality, meaning that a greater number of individuals will concentrate around the mean income.
-The effect of beta is stronger on the left side of the distribution positively affecting low individuals in the labor force, which explains the rise in the mean income of the distribution.
+A preliminary interpretation of these results would be that the delta effect is stronger than the beta effect for a wider range of individuals in the labor force, because of its property of sweeping the distribution to the right towards normality with any rise of its original value, meaning that a greater number of individuals will concentrate around the mean income.
+The effect of beta is stronger on the left side of the distribution; with any rise in beta positively affecting low individuals in the labor force, which explains the rise in the mean income of the distribution.
 Figure 2 shows similar finding for year 2000.

+Figure 1

-Figure 1 The effects of $\alpha,\,\beta$ and δ movements on the probability density function $\,-$ Year 1992
+The effects of α , β and δ movements on the probability density function - Year 1992